Application Laboratories

 uhrlandtinp-greifswaldde

-The following methods are used in the laboratories of the department of plasma diagnostics for the quantitative determination of important parameters such as the species densities and their temperatures, the energy distribution of charged particles and for the characterization of all relevant chemical reaction paths:
+The following methods are used in the laboratories of the plasma diagnostics department to quantitatively determine important parameters such as species densities and their temperatures, the energy distribution of charged particles and to characterize all relevant chemical reaction pathways:

-- Absorption spectroscopy in the UV-Vis-Mid-IR-THz spectral range
+- Absorption spectroscopy in UV-Vis-Mid-IR

-- Cavity-enhanced spectroscopy
+- Resonator-based laser spectroscopy

 - Laser-induced fluorescence (UV-VIS)